Skip to content

 })

-Elysia use macro to pass custom argument to custom middleware
+Elysia uses macro to pass custom arguments to custom middleware

 Error handling

-tRPC use middleware-like to handle error, while Elysia provide custom error with type safety, and error interceptor for both global and route specific error handler.
+tRPC uses middleware-like to handle error, while Elysia provides custom error with type safety, and error interceptor for both global and route-specific error handler.

 ts